Gatifloxacin: Contraindications

+Gatifloxacin is contraindicated in patients who are hypersensitive to gatifloxacin or other quinolones.

 Society and culture

 Availability

 Gatifloxacin is currently available in the US and Canada only as an ophthalmic solution.

 In 2011, the Union Health and Family Welfare Ministry of India banned the manufacture, sale, and distribution of gatifloxacin because of its adverse side effects.

-In China, gatifloxacin is sold in tablet as well as in eye drop formulations.
+In many countries, such as China, gatifloxacin is also available as tablets and in various aqueous solutions for intravenous therapy.

 Brand names

 Bristol-Myers Squibb introduced gatifloxacin in 1999 under the proprietary name Tequin for the treatment of respiratory tract infections, having licensed the medication from Kyorin Pharmaceutical Company of Japan.
-Allergan produces it in eye-drop formulation under the names Zymar, Zymaxid and Zylopred.
-In many countries, gatifloxacin is also available as tablets and in various aqueous solutions for intravenous therapy.